Liverpool Overhead Railway: Rolling stock

 The railway used electric units with passenger accommodation and an electric motor in the same unit.
 Any number could be coupled together with all motors controlled by the driver.
-Built between 1892 and 1899 by Brown Marshall & Co, the original units had one 60 hp motor, but by the third batch this had been replaced by a 70 hp motor.
+Built between 1892 and 1899 by Brown, Marshalls and Co.
+Ltd., the original units had one 60 hp motor but, by the third batch, this had been replaced by a 70 hp motor.
 In 1902, the motor cars were fitted with two 100 hp motors, and these were replaced in 1919 by 75 hp motors.
 Air brakes were fitted, the pressure being topped up at the termini.
-In the early days a single motor coach ran off-peak, but the norm became a three-coach train consisting of two motor coaches with a trailer coach between.
+In the early days, a single motor coach ran off-peak, but the norm became a three-coach train consisting of two motor coaches with a trailer coach between.
 Two classes of accommodation were provided, originally first and second, becoming first and third in 1905 when the L&YR began running over the railway.
 The cars were open with transverse seating: the central trailer had leather-covered seats for first class passengers; third class passengers had wooden seating.
 As the voltage was 500 V, when they ran on the L&YR 630 V system the motors had to be in series mode.

 A three-car train was modernised in 1945–47; this involved replacing the timber body with aluminium and plywood, and fitting power-operated sliding doors under control of the guard.
 New trains were considered too expensive and six more trains were rebuilt.

 The Liverpool Overhead Railway operated one steam locomotive, called Lively Polly, an inside-cylinder 0-4-0WT, which was originally built in Leeds by Kitson for the West Lancashire Railway.
 It was used to de-ice the track and haul the maintenance train from its acquisition in the 1890s until it was sold to Rea Ltd, a coal merchant in Birkenhead in 1949.
 It was replaced by a Ruston diesel engine, which was bought in 1947.
 Both were fitted with the proprietary coupling used by the Overhead Railway's EMUs.

-An original train was kept by the Museum of Liverpool and a modernised carriage was stored at the Electric Railway Museum, Warwickshire.

-Film
+In popular culture

-The railway is featured in the films Waterfront and The Magnet (both 1950), and in the final scenes of The Clouded Yellow (1951), as the character played by Jean Simmons uses it to travel to one of the docks.
+The railway is featured in the films Waterfront and The Magnet (both 1950); it is also in the final scenes of The Clouded Yellow (1951), as the character played by Jean Simmons uses it to travel to one of the docks.
 Extensive archive footage appears in Of Time and the City, a "cinematic autobiographical poem" made by British film-maker Terence Davies to celebrate Liverpool's 2008 reign as Capital of Culture.
 In 1897, the Lumière brothers filmed Liverpool, including what is believed to be the first tracking shot, taken from the railway.
 It was also featured in the film A Day In Liverpool by Anson Dyer.